Alexander-Eager/AWEMediaCenter/Code/type/README.md

 	└── Genre Value 2
 	    └── Files with that value

 If the detail is a string, integer, or boolean, it is displayed directly as one of the values.
 If the detail is an array, each element in that array is a value.
-So if a movie has two directors, `Bob` and `Bill`, that movie appears under both `Bob` and `Bill`. `Bob` and `Bill` are separate folders under the `Director(s)` folder.
+So if a movie has two directors, `Bob` and `Bill`, that movie appears under both `Bob` and `Bill`. `Bob` and `Bill` are separate folders under the `Director` folder.
+Also note that the actual property name is `Director(s)`, but the folder name is `Director`.
+If a section of text is contained in `()`, `{}`, or `[]` in a detail's name, that text along with the `()`, `{}`, or `[]`, is removed.
+In addition, other special characters that are not allowed in file names are removed individually.
+When defining a new type, you should name your detail properties carefully to avoid awkward folder names.

 All generated folder structures have an `All Items` folder that lists all of the items.